cyclic-software/docs/docs/concepts/transactions.md

       return res.send('ok')
     })
   ```
-Cyclic presents the timeline of the logs, errors and exceptions in context of the request and response in an easy to read, syntax highlighted timeline as:
+Cyclic presents the timeline of the logs, errors, and exceptions in the context of the request and response in an easy-to-read and syntax-highlighted timeline as:
   ![Transaction Timeline](/img/transactions/history.png "Transaction Timeline")